'Go f*ck yourselves' - Neymar in furious handball rant over Man Utd penalty call 'disgrace' | Goal.com

 "How do you handball behind your back?
 Ahh.. go f*ck yourselves."

+Though Romelu Lukaku opened the scoring for the visitors after just two minutes, the home side looked to have found their feet following Juan Bernat's equaliser not long after.

-The Red Devils looked ready to inflict an upset, however, once Lukaku scored his second goal to make it 2-1 for the visitors.
-With the score still 3-2 to PSG on aggregate until the end of full time, though, it looked as if Man United were about to crash out of the competition at the last 16 stage.
+The Red Devils looked ready to inflict an upset, however, once Lukaku scored his second goal to make it 2-1 for the visitors after a mistake from Gianluigi Buffon.
+With the score still 3-2 to PSG on aggregate until the end of full-time, though, it looked as if Man United were about to crash out of the competition at the last 16 stage.

 But PSG were minutes away from securing an aggregate victory when Dalot's shot bounced off of Kimpembe's arm right at the end of full time.
 Following a lengthy consultation with VAR, the referees decided that it was a handball offense committed by Kimpembe and Rashford converted his penalty to send United through on away goals.